DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 ## Troubleshooting

 Set the environment variable `DD_LOG_LEVEL` to `debug` on the Forwarder Lambda function to enable detailed logging temporarily (don't forget to remove it).
 If the debug logs don't help, please contact [Datadog support](https://www.datadoghq.com/support/).

-# TODO: UPDATE TROUBLESHOOTING
+It may help to update to the latest version of the forwarder if you haven't already.

 ## Permissions